 Roav Viva Pro

 Amazon has come out with its own answer to Alexa auto accessories with the Echo Auto.
 The boxy device plugs into your car’s USB port or lighter, then you use the Alexa app to set it up.
 The device allows you to use all of Alexa’s regular functions, including hands-free calling, and has a mute button for the mic.
-Availability for the Echo Auto is currently limited to certain Amazon customers by invitation, though it may open up to everyone else soon.
+It has eight microphones to hear commands over road noise, so you won’t need to shout “play Blink 182!” four times before Aliens Exist comes on.

 Garmin Speak stands out among other Alexa car devices for two reasons.
 First, it has a display that shows turn-by-turn navigation, which is super handy for the directionally impaired.
 Second, it mounts to your car’s window, so it doesn’t clutter up your dash.
 It connects to your phone through Bluetooth and its own app and gives you access to all of Alexa’s features.